Russian rouble gains ahead of Biden-Putin talks

-MOSCOW, Dec 7 (Reuters) - The Russian rouble opened higher on Tuesday, ahead of a video call between Russian President Vladimir Putin and his U.S. counterpart Joe Biden later in the day.
+MOSCOW, Dec 7 (Reuters) - The Russian rouble firmed on Tuesday ahead of a video call between Russian President Vladimir Putin and his U.S. counterpart Joe Biden later in the day, with the threat of new sanctions against Moscow lingering over the talks.

+BCS Global Markets said the United States firing threats across the Kremlin's bow on the eve of the summit arguably inflames rather than defuses tension and erodes hope for finding common ground.

-Biden and Putin are to hold a video call on Tuesday as the United States tries to head off Russia from launching military action against Ukraine after Moscow massed tens of thousands of troops on the Ukraine border.
-Russia denied such plans.
+The call between Biden and Putin comes as the United States tries to head off Russia from launching military action against Ukraine.
+Kyivand the West say Russia is amassing troops near Ukraine.

+Russia denies any such plans and says it moves troops within its borders as it sees fit.

 A source familiar with the situation said targeting Putin's inner circle with sanctions had been discussed and no decision had been made.